IdanTzurdecker/EdgeCrdtReportTracker/README.md

 This project is my solution to the Forward Deployed Engineer coding challenge.
 I built an offline-first synchronization system for intelligence reports that can operate in environments with unreliable network connectivity (like military Forward Operating Bases with a spotty SATCOM connection).
 This is a scenario based demo PoC.

-Checkout the [dev branch](https://github.com/IdanTzurdecker/EdgeCrdtReportTracker/tree/dev) for more recent development including a HTTP server.

 ---

 ## How to Run